sparkplugstudios/sparkplugstudios.github.io/_posts/2014-01-24-ratchet-clank-3d-printable-robot-kit.md

     - 'Servo Bot'
 ---

 Way back in 2011 I built my first ever robot [Sheldon](/journal/rip-sheldon-1-0-hello-sheldon-2-0/ "RIP Sheldon 1.0 – Hello Sheldon 2.0").
-I always liked his overall look, so a while back (2012) decided to use his overarching style and structure as basis for a 3D printable robot kit.
+I always liked his overall look, so a while back (2012) I decided to use his overarching style and structure as basis for a 3D printable robot kit.
 However as with so many of my projects back then, development was put on the back burner whilst I finished my PhD.

 [![](/wp-content/uploads/2014/01/WP_0009391-1.jpg)](/wp-content/uploads/2014/01/WP_0009391-1.jpg)